sagar61205/Sales-forecast/README.md

-# Buy-margin forecasting
+# Sales-margin forecasting

 ## Business problem statement:

-1. Determine whether there are detectable trends in Buy-Margin values at a supplier or overall level over a 10 year period.
+1. Determine whether there are detectable trends in Sales-Margin values at a supplier or overall(all suppliers) level over a 10-year period.

-2. Build forecast models to predict Buy Margin percentages for the year 2022-2023.
+2. Build forecast models to predict Sales-margin percentages for the year 2022-2023.

+3. Understand seasonality, trend and variability of Sales-margin for each individual supplier over a 10-year period to understand their behaviour pattern, in order to make better buisness decisions regarding inventory managemnet and competitive inteliigence.

 ## Forecasts:
 ![overall ](https://github.com/sagar61205/Buy-margin-forecast/assets/5305547/f1ff8ef7-3f5c-4f87-b732-02a2b19f8b00)